-Priority 2 - Quality of Education - to refine and improve the current curriculum with a focus on those who are off track or below age related expectations.
+Priority 2 - Quality of Education - to refine and improve the current curriculum with a focus on those who are off track or below age related expectations

-- To ensure that the curriculum offer demonstrates a clear progression of knowledge and skills over time responsive to on-going pupil need and articulation of retention of essential knowledge is clearly communicated by leaders. - To further develop the wider curriculum to surpass pre pandemic levels. - To ensure gaps are identified quickly, interventions are put in place and monitored. - Evidenced based and good practise is shared effectively. - To embed the new phonics programme and to ensure teaching is consistently good including new to Y1 and Y3 teachers and TA's. - To improve reading outcomes for the lowest 20% in KS2. - Continue the roll out of maths mastery from KS1 into KS2. - Introduce NCTEM maths mastering number in EY and KS1. - Plan and review interventions for children who are off track at the end of summer 2022. - To train and support new curriculum leaders. - To further develop subject curriculums through peer review support and evidenced based good practice. - To develop pupils' learning so that it has a greater impact on their long term memory. - To introduce the mastery of number NCETM curriculum. - To embed Little Wandle phonics - To ensure that the pitch and access to independent learning for key groups.
+- To ensure that the curriculum offer demonstrates a clear progression of knowledge and skills over time responsive to on-going pupil need and articulation of retention of essential knowledge is clearly communicated by leaders - use reduced assessment focus - To prioritise writing (including handwriting) in order to reduce the difference in attainment between reading and writing - To develop the teaching of problem solving and reasoning in maths - To train and support new curriculum leaders. - To further develop subject curriculums through peer review support and evidenced based good practice. - To ensure gaps are identified quickly, interventions are put in place and monitored. - · To develop pupils' learning so that it has a greater impact on their long term memory.

-Priority 3 - Behaviour, attitudes, personal development and wellbeing

-To ensure that the school's provision for personal development supports good physical and mental health and wellbeing.
+Priority 3 - Behaviour, attitudes, personal development and wellbeing With increasing needs across school ensure that behaviour is consistently managed and to ensure that the school's provision for personal development supports good physical and mental health and wellbeing.

-- To ensure that teacher workload is managed and ensure policies offer efficiencies whilst maximising impact on pupil learning. - To continue to support and develop the wellbeing of staff and pupils. - To ensure expectations of behaviour are as high in all areas of school as they are in the classroom. - Enable teachers and TA's to better support children with mental health/wellbeing issues and their impact on behaviour.
+- To ensure expectations of behaviour are as high in all areas of school as they are in the classroom. - To continue to support and develop the wellbeing of staff and pupils. - Through training enable teachers and TA's to better support children with mental health/wellbeing issues and their impact on behaviour.